gitayam/wordpress-install/README.md

 # Install Configure and Use
 ## Install
 Make sure `git` is installed and use the following command:
-`git clone https://github.com/gitayam/wordpress-install.git && chmod 755 wp-install.sh`
+`git clone https://github.com/gitayam/wordpress-install.git && ./wordpress-install/wp-install.sh`

 ## Configure
 You may update the following within the script